Search element - Quick search bar

 Should I keep breastfeeding?

 People may suggest you change to formula.
-You might even wonder if giving your baby formula instead of breastmilk could be better for them.
-However, breastmilk is the normal food for all babies and is even more important for a baby with symptoms of reflux.
+You might even wonder if it would be better for your baby.
+However, breastmilk is even more important for a baby with symptoms of reflux.

-• It’s easy to digest and contains everything they need for normal development.
+• Breastmilk is easy for babies to digest and provides everything they need to grow and develop.

-• If your baby breathes in their vomit, breastmilk is less harmful than formula.
+• If your baby breathes in their vomit, breastmilk is gentler on their body than formula.

-• Reflux is about as common in formula-fed babies as in breastfed babies.
-However, reflux episodes in formula-fed babies tend to happen more often and last longer.7,8
+• Reflux happens just as often in formula-fed babies as in breastfed babies, but episodes tend to be more frequent and last longer with formula.7,8

-• The smell of the vomit and poos of babies fed formula is much stronger than those of breastfed babies.
+• Vomit and poos from formula-fed babies usually have a much stronger smell than those from breastfed babies.

 Support and information